How to Create Consulting Content That Sells

 • Website with a blog.
 While your site pages will stay more or less static, your blog can be refreshed regularly and used to spotlight your services in useful ways.
 Offer the option to subscribe to your blog so the reader will get updates when a new piece has been posted (and you will get that important email address).

 • Third-party thought leadership.
-If you’re a prolific writer and have an audience, you may wish to share your expertise on a thought leadership platform such as a Forbes Council or a Fast Company Board.
+If you’re a prolific writer and have an audience, you may choose to share your expertise on a thought leadership platform such as a Forbes Council or a Fast Company board.
 These services are typically pay-to-play and cost several thousand per year, as well as require a body of published work to be accepted into the platform.
 The benefit includes increased reach and audience as these posts are part of a larger and more robust website engine.

 • Tutorial or course.
 If your area of expertise lends itself to a structured educational format, offer a free tutorial or course designed to showcase your services and their value.
 If part of your business is to offer structured sessions, for example consulting or coaching, you can set up one or a series of free sessions that promote your main offerings.
 YouTube is a good option for this content.